Huhngoku/ADVOCATE/doc/trace/traceElements/atomic.md

 The recording of atomics records atomic operations, both on normal types and on atomic types.
 This includes Add, CompareAndSwap, Swap, Load and Store operations.

 ## Info:
-The recording of atomic events is currently only implemented and tested for `amd64`.
+The recording of atomic events is currently only implemented for `amd64`.
-For `arm64` an untested implementation exists, but there are no guaranties, that this implementation is runnable.

 ## Trace element:
 The basic form of the trace element is